Mohdshawezkhan/ChatPDFs/README.md

 # PDF-Based Chatbot

 This project presents a unique chatbot developed using Langchain, OpenAI, and Streamlit.
 The distinguishing feature of this chatbot is its ability to answer questions based on the content of uploaded PDF files.
-It can handle multiple PDFs simultaneously, making it a versatile tool for information extraction and interaction.
+It can handle multiple PDFs simultaneously, making it a versatile tool for information extraction and interaction. additionaly you need to obtain an OpenAI API key and add it to the .env file.

 ## Preview
 Screenshots of the chatbot in action will be added to this section to give users a visual understanding of its interface and functionality.